Keerthanasampathkumar/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 Now each of these lines EXTI0-EXTI15 can be used to trigger an interrupt on different modes of the signal : rising edge, falling edge or rising_falling edge.
 ## Procedure:
-1.Open a new STM32 Project.
+ 1. Open a new STM32 Project.

-2.Selecting GPIO Ports
+ 2. Selecting GPIO Ports

      PA9 -> GPIO EXTI9

      PA11 -> GPIO Output

-3.Configure the PA9 Port at Pull up Mode followed by Click NVIC function and select enable.
+4. Configure the PA9 Port at Pull up Mode followed by Click NVIC function and select enable.

-4.Select RCC function followed by click High speed clock -> Crystal/ceramic Resonator.
+5. Select RCC  function followed by click High speed clock -> Crystal/ceramic Resonator.

-5.Select Clock configuration followed by Select -> input frequency -> HSE -> Enable css
+6. Select Clock configuration followed by Select
+         -> input frequency -> HSE  -> Enable css

-6.Remove error using Resolve clock issue and generate the code.
+7. Remove error using Resolve clock issue and generate the code.

-7.define the callback function.
+8. define  the callback function.

-8.Build Debug and Create 'hex.file'
+9. Build Debug and Create 'hex.file'

-9.Open a new Proteus Project.
+10. Open a new Proteus Project.

-10.Select ports STM32F401RB, LED and Push Button.
+11. Select ports STM32F401RB, LED and Push Button.

-11.Connect PA9 to Push Button and PA11 to LED.
+12. Connect PA9 to Push Button and PA11 to LED.

-12.Check for execution of the output using Push Button option.
+13. Check for execution of the output using Push Button option.

 ## STM 32 CUBE PROGRAM :
 ```c